 Homemade Hot Chocolate Mix

-But it turns out, it wasn’t crazy at all.
-It was easy!
-I tested several hot chocolate recipes for one I loved, then adapted the recipe to conveniently serve a crowd.
+Beforehand, I tested several hot chocolate recipes for one I loved, then adapted the recipe to conveniently serve a crowd.

-In the warmth of my kitchen, I mixed the dry Hot Chocolate Mix in bags, just the right amount of mix for adding convenient gallon-size jugs of milk and water later.
+In the warmth of my kitchen, I mixed the dry Hot Chocolate Mix in giant bags, just the right amount of mix for adding convenient gallon-size jugs of milk and water later.
 This made my homemade mix just as convenient as a commercial mix – but far less sweet and without all the processed ingredients.

 And let me assure you, chocolate-y less-sweet homemade hot chocolate hits the spot on what turned out to be a cold, blustery, gray but dry!
 December day!